suguk1052/UGATIT-pytorch/README.md

 Run this once before starting `main.py` to prepare domain A images.

-This crops each image to its upper 40% and then applies random translations up to ±10 pixels along both axes and random rotations up to ±15°.
-Any exposed regions are filled with neutral gray.
-The result is scaled to cover a 512×512 frame while preserving aspect ratio and centrally cropped to that size.
+This preserves only the top 40 % of each image, fading the content to neutral gray across the 35–45 % band using a Gaussian kernel.
+The resulting canvas then undergoes random translations up to ±10 pixels and random rotations up to ±10°.
+Any exposed regions from those transforms are filled with the same gray.
+The output is scaled to cover a 512×512 frame while keeping aspect ratio and cropped to that size.
 Each processed file keeps the original base name and is written to `dataset/YOUR_DATASET_NAME/trainA` and `dataset/YOUR_DATASET_NAME/testA`.
 Run this once before starting `main.py` to prepare domain A images, then proceed with the usual training command below.

 ### Train
 ```